ovidlabs/majel/packages/dev-server/test-plugins/reviews/README.md

 # Reviews Plugin

-The reviews plugin add product reviews to Vendure.
+The reviews plugin add product reviews to Majel.

 ![Screenshot of the Admin UI product details page with reviews](../../../product-reviews-screenshot.webp)

-This plugin demonstrates many capabilities of the Vendure plugin system:
+This plugin demonstrates many capabilities of the Majel plugin system:

-* Creation of new database entities (see [./entities](./entities))
+-  Creation of new database entities (see [./entities](./entities))
-* Extension of the GraphQL APIs with new types, extensions of existing types, new queries and new mutations (see [./api/api-extensions.ts](api/api-extensions.ts))
+-  Extension of the GraphQL APIs with new types, extensions of existing types, new queries and new mutations (see [./api/api-extensions.ts](api/api-extensions.ts))
-* Implementation of custom resolvers for those GraphQL extensions (e.g. [./api/product-entity.resolver.ts](api/product-entity.resolver.ts))
+-  Implementation of custom resolvers for those GraphQL extensions (e.g. [./api/product-entity.resolver.ts](api/product-entity.resolver.ts))
-* Modifying the VendureConfig to add CustomFields (see [./reviews-plugin.ts](./reviews-plugin.ts))
+-  Modifying the MajelConfig to add CustomFields (see [./reviews-plugin.ts](./reviews-plugin.ts))
-* Extending the Admin UI with custom UI components for those CustomFields as well as list and details views for managing reviews.
+-  Extending the Admin UI with custom UI components for those CustomFields as well as list and details views for managing reviews.
-* Adding a custom widget to the Admin UI dashboard
+-  Adding a custom widget to the Admin UI dashboard
-* End-to-end testing of the GraphQL extensions & business logic with Vitest & the `@vendure/testing` package.
+-  End-to-end testing of the GraphQL extensions & business logic with Vitest & the `@majel/testing` package.

 ## Usage

-Start the Vendure server and then in the Shop API (http://localhost:3000/shop-api) try the following mutation:
+Start the Majel server and then in the Shop API (http://localhost:3000/shop-api) try the following mutation:

 ```SDL
 mutation {